 272 billion Intl.
 Dollar is the annual global cost of lost productivity as a result of poor vision

 Increasing awareness through

 Created in 2012 by Essilor and led by five independent directors, the Vision Impact Institute is a non-profit organization that collects global scientific data on visual health.
 Its goal is to consolidate this research and share it with policymakers and the general public in order to raise awareness of the socio-economic impact of poor vision.
 Today, the Vision Impact Institute website has one of the richest databases in the world on visual correction and eye health.

 5 languages available on The Vision Impact Institut website: English, Chinese, French, Portuguese and Spanish

-70 studies: number of new studies published on the Vision Impact Institute website in 2015
++450 studies and reports available on the Vision Impact Institute website in 2019

 DID YOU KNOW?